Domestic Hot Water in District Heating

 Table of Contents

-Domestic hot water (DHW) preparation is the only year-round thermal load in district heating networks and determines the entire heat demand during the summer months.
-Three systems are available: freshwater stations achieve the lowest return temperatures (< 30 °C) with minimal Legionella risk, storage tanks with external heat exchangers reach < 35 °C, and storage tanks with internal heat exchangers result in approximately 45 °C return temperature.
-The choice of system significantly influences the required connection capacity, the return temperature and thus the overall efficiency of the network.
+Domestic hot water (DHW) preparation is the only year-round thermal load in district heating networks and it determines the entire heat demand during the summer months.
+Three systems are in common use.
+Freshwater stations achieve the lowest return temperatures (< 30 °C) with minimal Legionella risk, storage tanks with external heat exchangers reach < 35 °C, and storage tanks with internal heat exchangers stay at roughly 45 °C. Which system is chosen affects the required connection capacity and the return temperature, and with it the efficiency of the whole network.

 Variants of Domestic Hot Water Preparation